Part One Photography

 own.

-Cars and Clubs debuted on the newstands early in
+Cars and Clubs debuted on the

-1958 and was very well received in our part of the Midwest.
-I
+newstands early in 1958 and was very well received in our part

-covered a few Car Shows as far away as St. Louis, where I met
+of the Midwest.
+I covered a few Car Shows as far away as St.

-a just discharged Tex Smith in one of his first outings for Hot
+Louis, where I met a just discharged Tex Smith in one of his

-Rod Magazine, and Chicago, where I met Ron Pelligrini showing
+first outings for Hot Rod Magazine, and Chicago, where I met

-his "Tabor Olds" sponsored dragster.
-Pelligrini went
+Ron Pelligrini showing his "Tabor Olds" sponsored dragster.

-Buick powered dragster that debuted in 1961.
+also the quad Buick powered dragster that debuted in 1961.

-The next page included
+The next page included here,

-here, contains an article which I wrote about the ultimate disposition
+contains an article which I wrote about the ultimate disposition

 of the membership of ATAA after it folded up.
 Maremont pulled